edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 b.
 A new piece of syntax or new semantics for Python 3.6 that is incompatible with prior versions.

 c.
-A function added to an existing module in the Python standard library.
+A function added in Python 3.6 to a module in the Python standard library that exists under the same name in prior Python versions.

 Benefits
 ========

-The benefit to the conservative user is obvious: they can add support for the latest shiny compatibility-breaking Python version to their code merely by adding a ``__past__`` incantation (perhaps a single line) to each module, and that this can be automated.
+The benefit to conservative users is obvious: they can add support for the latest shiny compatibility-breaking Python version to their code merely by adding a ``__past__`` incantation (perhaps a single line) to each module, and that this can be automated.
 They can then upgrade their interpreter to the latest version and gain access to the latest shiny Python features.

 The benefit to the community is that, if ten thousand users rely on package XYZ, and package XYZ can trivially add support for the latest